Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Taipei’s parks and biking trails come alive as people come out to enjoy the early summer sun.
 On Yangmingshan, the calla lilies (see cover photo of this article) should be in full bloom throughout May at Zhuzihu, which is really a sight to behold.

-In the underground art scene, head to Treasure Hill, a vibrant arts community housed in a military veterans’ village by the riverside, hosted the Treasure Hill Light Festival from March 28 to May 10 last year.
-Keep an eye out for a similar event in 2021.
+In the underground art scene, head to Treasure Hill, a vibrant arts community housed in a military veterans’ village by the riverside, for the annual Treasure Hill Light Festival.
+In 2021, the event took place from March 27 to May 9 in 2021.
+The event can be expected at a similar time in 2022.

 The Urban Nomad Film Festival usually begins in April and continues on into the first half of May.

 In late May, fireflies can be seen in Da’An Park, Muzha Park, and Rongxing Park.
 The best time to see them is from 6-8 p.m. on non-rainy days.